bzrudski/Intro-to-Python/SETUP.md

 Benjamin Z. Rudski

 Hello workshop attendees!
 Welcome to the preparation for the **Introduction to Python** workshop run by the *Quantitative Life Sciences - McGill Initiative in Computational Medicine* (QLS-MiCM).
 In this document, I will help you install the software that you’ll need to get the most out of the workshop.
-If you’ve already used Jupyter notebooks and you already have a preferred work setup for dealing with these, feel free to stop reading here.
+If you’ve already used Jupyter notebooks and you already have a preferred work setup for dealing with these, feel free to just read the [Workshop Material](#workshop-material) section and skip the rest.
 If you’ve never used Python before and/or have no idea what a Jupyter notebook is, you’ve come to the right document!

 ## Workshop Material